udippant/base-drafts/draft-ietf-quic-tls.md

 parameters will cause the handshake to fail.

-Endpoints MUST NOT send this extension in a TLS connection that does not use QUIC (such as the use of TLS with TCP defined in {{!TLS13}}).
-A fatal unsupported_extension alert MUST be sent if this extension is received when the transport is not QUIC.
+Endpoints MUST NOT send this extension in a TLS connection that does not use QWIK (such as the use of TLS with TCP defined in {{!TLS13}}).
+A fatal unsupported_extension alert MUST be sent if this extension is received when the transport is not QWIK.

 ## Removing the EndOfEarlyData Message {#remove-eoed}

-The TLS EndOfEarlyData message is not used with QUIC.
-QUIC does not rely on this message to mark the end of 0-RTT data or to signal the change to Handshake keys.
+The TLS EndOfEarlyData message is not used with QWIK.
+QWIK does not rely on this message to mark the end of 0-RTT data or to signal the change to Handshake keys.